apache/zookeeper/zookeeper-website/README.md

 npm run build:docs-archive -- 3.9.6
 ```

-This creates `build/released-docs/r3.9.6/`.
-Docs pages keep the normal `/docs` route prefix under the archive base, so the deployed docs entry page is `/released-docs/r3.9.6/docs/` and docs pages use URLs such as `/released-docs/r3.9.6/docs/developer/programmers-guide`.
-Non-doc archive entry pages redirect to `/`.
+This creates `build/doc/r3.9.6/`.
+The deployed docs entry page is `/doc/r3.9.6/` and docs pages use URLs such as `/doc/r3.9.6/developer/programmers-guide`.
+Non-doc archive-local paths such as `/doc/r3.9.6/news` redirect to `/news`.

 The command runs the full normal website CI checks before creating the archive, then performs archive-specific output validation after the archive build.